 - Seek cross-functional input and listen without defending your own view.

-Build communication skills at https://lifepurposeapp.com/blog/how-to-improve-communication-skills.
+Build communication skills at: https://lifepurposeapp.com/blog/how-to-improve-communication-skills.

 7. Customer Focus: The Heart of the Enterprise

-Strategic Analysis: Living Customer Focus
+Living Customer Focus

-Key Insight: Empowered employees reflect true customer focus—policies that trust frontline judgment make the value real.
+Key insight: Empowered employees reflect true customer focus—policies that trust frontline judgment make the value real.

-Actionable Takeaways: How to Cultivate Customer Focus
+How to Cultivate Customer Focus

 - Map the customer journey and identify pain points and moments of delight.